liquidg3/liquidfire-shopify/README.md

 ## REST endpoints
 The following endpoints are available to you for your convenience.
 They mostly map 1-for-1 with [Shopify's own API](http://docs.shopify.com/api).

 `/v1/rest/shopify/products.json` - all products.
 See [Shopify API](http://docs.shopify.com/api/product/) for details.
+Uses [Spectre's Searh Model](https://github.com/liquidg3/liquidfire-spectre) for easy search power!

 ## Working with Shopify Objects